Top 5 Reasons to be WFR Certified

 #2: Professional Development is an Advantage

 Planning to pursue a career in the wilderness adventure or wilderness emergency response?
+Maybe you’re going to apply to be an adventure guide with The Duluth Experience!
 Well, WFR certification is the industry standard.
 With a WFR certification, your chances of landing your dream job playing in the woods are going to be much higher.
 It shows that you are serious and committed to your craft and ready to put in the hard work necessary to gain important skills.

 #3: Preparation Equals Good Practice